 The Maryland Department of Agriculture has revised and updated its Farmer's Guide to Environmental Permits.
-The Guide serves as a quick reference to help farmers, businesses and individuals comply with Maryland's environmental regulations.
-It includes state authorizations issued by the Maryland Departments of Agriculture, Environment and Natural Resources.
+The guide serves as a quick reference to help farmers, businesses and individuals comply with Maryland's environmental regulations.
+It includes state authorizations issued by the Maryland Department of Agriculture, Environment and Natural Resources.
 A commonly needed federal approval, the U.S. Army Corps of Engineers' 404 permit, is also included.
 The newly revised Farmer's Guide to Environmental Permits is available here.